myFavShrimp/turf/README.md

 - 🎨 Compile-time SCSS to CSS: Transform your SCSS files into CSS during the compilation process, saving you time and effort.
 - 🌿 Seamless integration: Inject the generated CSS directly into your binary, ensuring your styles are readily available when needed.

+## Project Inspiration

+turf is inspired by the projects 'grass' and 'stylist' in the Rust ecosystem.
+It builds upon their ideas and takes them further, providing a robust solution for SCSS to CSS compilation and binary integration.

 ## Contributions

 Contributions to turf are always welcome!
 Whether you have ideas for new features or improvements, don't hesitate to open an issue or submit a pull request.
 Let's collaborate and make turf even better together. 🤝